-Get creative this spring with new camera lenses and accessories!
+Get creative with new camera lenses and accessories!

 Stepping into the world of lenses can be a daunting task so we have written this guide in hopes of making your buying decision easier.
 The first thing to remember is: making a lens selection is as personal as the style of the photographer.
 In other words, what you buy must first of all satisfy you.
 Second, you’ll get a chance to select from the wide variety of lenses available today – everything from fixed to zoom lenses to large telephotos.